 The remote controls that come with an Android TV box can be replaced easily with many nice units available.

-This is good news for anyone who has lost a remote control or simply want a nice upgrade.
+This is good news for anyone who has lost a remote control or simply wants a nice upgrade.

 Replacement remote controls are low-cost items that vary in features and build.

 If you are on a budget, an old wireless USB mouse or keyboard can be used to control a box and can work in a pinch when nothing else is available.

 Types of Remote Controls for an Android TV Box

 Replacement remote controls work either from Bluetooth or with a dedicated USB dongle.